-A patent application includes a patent specification.
-This is a complex legal document which describes the invention which it is sought to protect in sufficient detail to enable it to be performed by others, and defines the scope of protection sought (or conferred) for the invention.
+To apply for a patent, you must submit a patent specification.
+This is a complex legal document which describes the invention in sufficient detail to enable it to be performed by others, and defines the scope of protection sought (or conferred) for the invention.

 Unless you have significant experience in drafting patent specifications, it is best for this to be prepared by a patent attorney in order to maximise the prospect of obtaining commercially useful patent protection.